Frequently asked questions

 What if a teacher needs to cancel a lesson?

-- The make-up may be taught by another UVAA faculty member if the student’s teacher is unavailable to reschedule the lesson.
+The make-up lesson may be taught by another UVAA faculty member if the student/teacher schedules are not compatible.

 Do you provide scholarships?